Irish company installs pitch for World Cup final

 “The quality of SISGrass will ensure that the pitches are resilient in all conditions, and I am sure the 2018 World Cup finals will be one that we will always remember.”

 The other stadiums at which the company has or will install pitches include the Otkritie Arena, which is the home of Spartak Moscow.
-The 45,000-seater stadium will host Lionel Messi and his Argentinean teammates in their opener against World Cup debutants Iceland.
+The 45,000-seater stadium will host Lionel Messi and his Argentina team-mates in their opener against World Cup debutants Iceland.